Primary Education Teacher

 You will soon become familiar with traditional Basotho food that consists of a stiff maize meal (corn meal) porridge called “papa”, well-cooked greens (spinach, Swiss chard, or cabbage) called “moroho”, and a meat dish (mutton, beef, or chicken) called “nama”.
 Fruits and vegetables are available in many parts of the country but can be expensive and are limited dependent upon the season.
 Patience, flexibility, and tolerance on your part will be very important.

 Lesotho has distinct seasons, with hot summers and cold winters.
-It is below freezing in winter and often snows heavily in the mountains, and therefore it is essential to bring warm clothing (which can be layered).
+It is below freezing in winter and often snows heavily in the mountains, thus it is essential to bring warm clothing (which can be layered).
+The host school or organization provides a propane heater for your use whilst Peace Corps will provide heating allowance during the winter (Apr-Sep).

-The prevalence of HIV among adults ages 15- 59 years in Lesotho is 25.6%: 30.4% among females and 20.8% among males.
-The prevalence of HIV among children ages 0-14 years in Lesotho is 2.1%: 2.6% among females and 1.5% among males.
-Many of the Volunteers’ fellow teachers, neighbors, and students could be affected by HIV.
+Due to the high HIV prevalence rates many of the Volunteers’ fellow teachers, neighbors, and students could be affected by HIV.
 Some are HIV-positive, while others may be orphaned and/or caring for family members living with HIV.
 To help manage a social and work environment where support is needed by those affected by HIV, Peace Corps trains Volunteers on healthy and appropriate coping mechanisms and expects Volunteers to be positive role models for those with whom they work and live.

-Learn more about the Volunteer experience in Lesotho: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Lesotho: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Throughout Pre-Service Training the couple will share housing.
-They will often. however. be separated during some training sessions, particularly in language.
+Throughout pre-service training the couple will share housing.
+They will often, however, be separated during some training sessions, particularly in language.
 The couple will enjoy the privilege of being addressed as 'ntate' and 'm'e’, which is loosely translated 'father' and 'mother' and a sign of respect by both young and old.
-The couple should be prepared to share one room throughout training and in some instances even at sites.
+The couple should be prepared to share one room throughout training and in some instances even at their permanent sites.
 This could be a challenge for those who would prefer more space.
 Each member of the couple will be assigned to one primary school.
-Most likely the house will be located closer to one of the schools and placement may mean one member of the couple will work nearby whilst the other will work at a distance from the house (but less than 5 km).
+Most likely the house will be located closer to one of the schools and placement may mean one member of the couple will work nearby whilst the other will work at a distance from the house (but less than 3 miles).

 Does this sound like the position for you?